bbc/simorgh/src/integration/README.md

 #### AMP only tests

 For tests that should be run only on the AMP platform, we should add these tests to a file called `ampTests.js`.
-An example of a cross platform test would be like
+An example of an AMP test would be like

 ```js
 export default () => {